awsdocs/amazon-ec2-user-guide-windows/doc_source/Upgrading_PV_drivers.md

 If you previously disabled [TCP Offloading](pvdrivers-troubleshooting.md#citrix-tcp-offloading) using Netsh for Citrix PV drivers we recommend that you re\-enable this feature after upgrading to AWS PV drivers\.
 TCP Offloading issues with Citrix drivers are not present in the AWS PV drivers\.
 As a result, TCP Offloading provides better performance with AWS PV drivers\.

 If you previously applied a static IP address or DNS configuration to the network interface, you must reapply the static IP address or DNS configuration after upgrading AWS PV drivers\.

-## Upgrade Windows Server 2016, Nano Edition \(AWS PV Upgrade\)<a name="aws-pv-upgrade-nano"></a>

-The following procedure describes how to upgrade AWS PV drivers on the Windows Server 2016, Nano edition\.

-**Before You Begin**
-The following procedure uses PowerShell remoting to install the latest driver package on the instance\.
-Before you begin, verify that TCP port 5985 is open on the instance\.

-**To upgrade AWS PV drivers on Nano edition**

-1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation pane, choose **Instances**\.

-1. Choose the instance that requires the driver upgrade, open the context \(right\-click\) menu, choose **Instance State**, and then choose **Stop**\.
-**Warning**
-When you stop an instance, the data on any instance store volumes is erased\.
-Therefore, if you have any data on instance store volumes that you want to keep, be sure to back it up to persistent storage\.

-1. After the instance is stopped, create a backup\.
-Open the context \(right\-click\) menu for the instance, choose **Image**, and then choose **Create Image**\.

-1. From the context \(right\-click\) menu for the instance, choose **Instance State**, and then choose **Start**\.

-1. [Download](https://s3.amazonaws.com/ec2-downloads-windows/Drivers/AWSPVDriverNanoSetup.zip) and extract the latest driver package to your local computer\.
-The upgrade script runs on your local computer and creates a remote PowerShell session to your Nano instance to install the latest drivers\.

-1. Navigate to the directory where you unzipped the installation package\.

-1. Run `UpgradeDriver.ps1 –HostName <instance public DNS name>` \-UserName <*a user with admin rights*>\.

-   For example, `UpgradeDriver.ps1 –HostName ec2-123-45-678-90.compute-1.amazonaws.com –UserName Administrator`\.

-1. When prompted, specify the instance password, and press Enter\.

-The installation can take several minutes to complete\.
-After a successful installation, the system shows the following message: "Upgrade process finished successfully"\.

 ## Upgrade a Domain Controller \(AWS PV Upgrade\)<a name="aws-pv-upgrade-dc"></a>